Ask a Librarian

 What are some strategies for reading academic sources?

-Last updated on Mar 02, 2022 databases ebooks research
+Last updated on Mar 02, 2022 ebooks research databases

 Part of determining a source's relevance also includes evaluating its suitability for use in academic research.
 Not all sources are created equal.
 Take note of: